samirMoP/hbase-rest-py/README.md

 **hbase-rest-py** is python library to interact with Apache HBase by using HBase REST API.

 ### Prerequisites
 **hbase-rest-py** requires at minimum Python 3.6 and above.
-HBase versions 2.4.2 and 2.4.8 have been used for library developemnt and testing and all unit tests have been passing on this versions.
+HBase versions 2.4.2 and 2.4.8 have been used for library development and testing and all unit tests have been passing on this versions.

 ### Installation
 ``$ pip install hbase-rest-py``